Trees

 Library and Administration buildings at the University of Kansas City, later University of Missouri-Kansas City.
 This vantage point faces northwest towards Newcomb Hall (left) and Scofield Hall (right).

-The restored residence of the missionary at the Shawnee Indian Mission.
-This building is located at the southeastern corner of 52nd Street and Porter Road (now 53rd Street and Mission Road).
-This vantage point faces southeast on present day 53rd Street from just east of mission Road.
+The restored dormitory building of the Shawnee Indian Mission.
+This building is located at the northeastern corner of 52nd Street and Porter Road (now 53rd Street and Mission Road).
+This vantage point faces north on present day 53rd Street from just east of Mission Road.

 Pages